Leo Hannan

-Leo Sylvester Hannan (23 October 1900 – 9 October 1962) was a New Zealand murderer who was convicted of the 1950 murder of watchman Frederick Stade in Wellington, for which he was sentenced to life imprisonment.
+Leo Sylvester Hannan (23 October 1900 – 9 October 1962) was a New Zealand serial killer who was convicted of the 1950 murder of watchman Frederick Stade in Wellington, for which he was sentenced to life imprisonment.
 A few months before he died of cancer in 1962, he confessed to his lawyer that he had committed three additional murders dating back to 1942, for which he was never charged.

 Early life and crimes

 Leo Sylvester Hannan was born on 23 October 1900, the youngest of four children born to Irish immigrants Edmond and Annie Hannan (née Bannor).
 He was abandoned by his family at an early age, and for the rest of his life, Hannan reportedly had no friends and worked as an itinerant laborer in the lower parts of North Island.

 Between 1926 and 1941, Hannan was convicted of several crimes, which included prison escapes.
 The earliest of these was an escape from Rangipo Prison in July 1926, followed by a conviction for breaking and entering in Waipukurau in 1931.
 In 1940, he was brought before a magistrate's court on six charges of breaking, entering and theft, to which he pleaded not guilty.
 He was subsequently found guilty largely thanks to fingerprint evidence, and was sentenced to 18 months of penal labor the following year.